Project status: Closed

 - improved street lighting.

 The levels of participation indicated below are based on the International Association for Public Participation's Spectrum of Public Participation.
-We are:
+We:

-- Consulting you to identify and understand any unforeseen issues with the concept designs.
-This is so we can consider and aim to resolve them before finalising the designs.
+- Consulted you to identify and understand any unforeseen issues with the concept designs so we could consider and aim to resolve them before finalising the designs.

-- Involving Lonsdale Street traders and residents in shaping the construction program to minimise impact on their businesses and homes.
+- Involved Lonsdale Street traders and residents in shaping the construction program to minimise impact on their businesses and homes.